arguelfi/arguelfi.github.io/static/CV.md

 # Career Summary
+## *Orange, Warsaw, Poland* **Nov 2018-Present**
+### Tech Lead
+Flex app is a new, digital first operator created from scratch at Orange.
+The user has full control of their contract, which is not only cancellable on request but allows the user to switch plans and packages at any time.
+The whole project was treated as a sort of StartUp within Orange and it went public only 2 years from its conception.
+I've joined the Payments team which integrates 3rd party payment providers by adding control flows and ensuring consistency and security to monetary transactions.
+The position includes some DevOps work, 3rd party APIs integration and own logic implementation in Java.
+Technologies used include SpringBoot, Java 8, PostgresDB, Unit Testing in Spock within an ecosystem that includes Kubernetes, Vault, Spring Cloud Config, GoCD, E2E tests, Gitlab and GitlabCI; some Ansible Scripting plus python and NodeJS tools.

+---

 ## *Scanbots, Warsaw, Poland* **Oct 2017-Aug 2018**
 ### Tech Lead
 Scanbots’ goal was to make use of long-range drones for the monitoring of linear infrastructures,